 Who is at risk for high blood pressure?

 Anyone can develop high blood pressure, but there are certain factors that can increase your risk:

 - Age - Blood pressure tends to rise with age

 - Race/Ethnicity - High blood pressure is more common in African American adults

-- Weight - People who are overweight or have obesity are more likely to develop prehypertension or high blood pressure
+- Weight - People who are overweight or have obesity are more likely to develop high blood pressure

-- Gender - Before age 55, men are more likely than women to develop high blood pressure.
+- Sex - Before age 55, men are more likely than women to develop high blood pressure.
 After age 55, women are more likely than men to develop it.

-- Lifestyle - Certain lifestyle habits can raise your risk for high blood pressure, such as eating too much sodium or not enough potassium, lack of exercise, drinking too much alcohol, and smoking.
+- Lifestyle - Certain lifestyle habits can raise your risk for high blood pressure, such as eating too much sodium (salt) or not enough potassium, lack of exercise, drinking too much alcohol, and smoking.

-- Family history - A family history of high blood pressure raises the risk of developing prehypertension or high blood pressure
+- Family history - A family history of high blood pressure raises the risk of developing high blood pressure

 How can I prevent high blood pressure?

 You can help prevent high blood pressure by having a healthy lifestyle.
 This means:

 - Eating a healthy diet.
-To help manage your blood pressure, you should limit the amount of sodium (salt) that you eat, and increase the amount of potassium in your diet.
+To help manage your blood pressure, you should limit the amount of sodium (salt) that you eat and increase the amount of potassium in your diet.
 It is also important to eat foods that are lower in fat, as well as plenty of fruits, vegetables, and whole grains.
-The DASH diet is an example of an eating plan that can help you to lower your blood pressure.
+The DASH eating plan is an example of an eating plan that can help you to lower your blood pressure.

 - Getting regular exercise.
 Exercise can help you maintain a healthy weight and lower your blood pressure.
 You should try to get moderate-intensity aerobic exercise at least 2 and a half hours per week, or vigorous-intensity aerobic exercise for 1 hour and 15 minutes per week.
 Aerobic exercise, such as brisk walking, is any exercise in which your heart beats harder and you use more oxygen than usual.

 - Being at a healthy weight.
 Being overweight or having obesity increases your risk for high blood pressure.
 Maintaining a healthy weight can help you control high blood pressure and reduce your risk for other health problems.